 Before you prepare the installer media, download the AARCH64 installer image for your OS.
-Table 5-1 provides links to install tested OSes for System Ready SR/ES.
-For more information, see OSimage-download-links.txt in the ES/SR template.
+Table 5-1 provides links to install tested OSes for the System Ready band.
+For more information, see OS-image-download-links.txt in the band template.